 The van Gogh exhibit was wonderful.
 To me the highlight was that, beneath the painting “Still Life With Bible” (a painting of Vincent’s father’s bible) there was a glassed-in niche which displayed the actual bible.
 Another painting, “Vase With Hollyhocks,” had the original vase displayed beneath it.
 It was remarkable to see the paintings paired with the actual items that Vincent had painted.

 I loved this museum.
 It was housed in a very old building yet it was extremely sleek and modern inside.
 An interesting feature was that they put very intense filters on the windows so that even at the height of the day you looked out on a scene that could have been at midnight.
 It was cloudy outside with the sun sometimes peeking out—and this looked especially dramatic through these filtered museum windows.
-More than once while walking through the collection of impressionist paintings, I found myself gazing at the art presented by the windows more than the art of the paintings.
+More than once while walking through the collection of impressionist paintings, I found myself gazing at the art presented by the windows as much as the art of the paintings.

 In one room there was a row of chairs facing windows that looked out onto the canal where there was a small dais with a huge wooden lattice sculpture.